cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-profiles/predefined-profiles.md

 ## Health information

-The following diagnosis and medication names are checked for surrounding ASCII characters to avoid false positives.
+The following diagnosis and medication names are checked for surrounding ASCII characters to prevent false positives.

 - FDA active ingredients
 - FDA drug names